Expressivity of Neural Networks with Random Weights and Learned Biases: Theory results

-\begin{cor} Assume that $\din = \dout$, i.e. the input and output space of $h$ has the same dimension.
-Then the results of Theorem \ref{lem:ffmain} also hold for single-hidden-layer res-nets. \end{cor}
+\begin{cor} Assume that $\din = \dout$, i.e. the input and output spaces of the network have the same dimension.
+Then the results of Theorem \ref{lem:ffmain} also hold for single-hidden-layer ResNets. \end{cor}

-{\bf Proof Intuition:} We provide intuition about the proof of Theorem \ref{lem:ffmain} and its Corollary, whose details can be found in the Appendix.
-According to the universal approximation theorem, given a continuous function, we can find a one-hidden-layer network, $\CN_1$, that is close to that function in the $L^1$ norm on the (compact) space of its inputs.
+{\bf Proof Intuition:} We provide intuition about the proof of Theorem \ref{lem:ffmain} and its Corollary, whose details can be found in the Appendix (also see Fig.~\ref{fig:supp-proof-intuition} for visual proof intuition).
+According to the universal approximation theorem, given a continuous function, we can find a one-hidden-layer network, $\CN_1$, that is close to that function in the $L^\infty$ norm on the (compact) space of its inputs.
 If $\CN_1$ has been constructed using $\parambound$-parameter bounding activation functions, then we know that each parameter will be on the interval $[-\parambound, \parambound]$.
 Next, we construct a second network, $\CN_2$, to approximate $\CN_1$ by randomly sampling each of its parameters, weight or bias, from $p_R$.
 For $\CN_2$ to approximate $\CN_1$, each parameter of $\CN_2$ should fall within a tiny window of an analogous parameter in $\CN_1$.
 This window must have half-length less than $\epsilon$ to yield the desired error bound.
-Without loss of generality we can assume $\epsilon < R - \gamma$.
-Then, if we sample parameters uniformly on $[-R, R]$ there will be a non-zero probability that a given parameter of $\CN_2$ will end up within the tiny $\epsilon$-window centered at a corresponding parameter value in $\CN_1$; because $\epsilon < R - \gamma$ we know that the $\epsilon$-window won't stretch outside the distribution support.
+Without loss of generality, we can assume $\epsilon < R - \gamma$.
+Then, if we sample parameters uniformly on $[-R, R]$, there will be a non-zero probability that a given parameter of $\CN_2$ will end up within the tiny $\epsilon$-window centered at a corresponding parameter value in $\CN_1$; because $\epsilon < R - \gamma$ we know that the $\epsilon$-window won't stretch outside the distribution support.
 If we randomly sample a \emph{very} large number of units to construct the hidden layer of $\CN_2$ the probability of finding a subnetwork of $\CN_2$ corresponding to $\CN_1$ can be made arbitrarily close to $1$.
 If the activation function is bias-learning we can use biases to pick out this subnetwork by setting them appropriately smaller than the threshold given in Definition \ref{def:bias-learning}.
-We stress that this proof requires exceedingly massive hidden layer widths.
+We remark that this proof estimates exceedingly massive hidden-layer widths that, based on our numerical results, over-estimate the scaling of bias learning by orders of magnitude (see Remark 2 on Lemma \ref{lem:supp1}).
+We thus view this proof not as a statement about scaling but as a statement of existence: for some sufficiently large but finite layer width, one can approximate the desired function with bias learning.